HelixNebulaStudio/Almonds/docs/Development/Board/ItemProcessor.md

 A concurrent queue will be used for each process types.
 It is a queue that process 1 or more items in front of the list at a time.

-**Features**:
+## Concepts
-- Equipping a `toolbelt` will set the CraftRecipe queue to from 2 items at a time instead of 1.
+- [ ] Equipping a `toolbelt` will set the CraftRecipe queue to from 2 items at a time instead of 1.
-- Standing next to [[Shredding Stations]] increases Deconstruct queue to process 4 items at the same time.
+- [ ] Standing next to [[Shredding Stations]] increases Deconstruct queue to process 4 items at the same time.